randriksen/randriksen.github.io/_posts/2023-08-22-my-insane-quest-atm.md

 Lucky for me, I got reqruited by Redpill Linpro in Norway to run their Microsoft solutions.
 While there I took AWS Certified Cloud Practitioner, AWS Certified Solutions Architect - Associate, and AWS Certified Solutions Architect - Professional.

-Last year i changed jobs again, and now i work for Rælingen and Enebakk municipalities in Norway, as responsible for the Microsoft solutions.
+Last year i changed jobs again, and now i work for Rælingen and Enebakk municipalities in Norway, as again responsible for the Microsoft solutions - Another pattern spotted.

 This year I need to renew my AWS certifications, and I also plan to take some new certifications in the next 12 months: